 In the Kassin article he fails to mention that in all of the cases he references, the investigators engaged in threats, promises, denial of rights, excessively long interrogations, etc. It was not the misrepresentation of evidence that caused the confession, but the investigators use of coercive and abusive tactics.
 As one court stated (US v.
 Graham) ".....there are a number of cases in which statements elicited from a defendant in response to police deception were found involuntary… but the court stated, "these cases all involve significant aggravating circumstances not present here, such as, subjecting the accused to an exhaustingly long interrogation, the application of physical force or the threat to do so, or the making of a promise that induces a confession.”
 In other words, it is not the misrepresentation of evidence that is the genesis of a coerced or even false confession, but the "aggravating circumstances" present during the interrogation.

-As Deborah Davis and Richard Leo (referring to DNA exoneration cases), “Many, and perhaps most, of the interrogations in the cases .... crossed the line of proper interrogation technique through the use of explicit threats and promises, feeding suspects crime facts, and/or other coercive practices.”
+As Deborah Davis and Richard Leo (referring to DNA exoneration cases, several of which included misrepresenting evidence to the suspect), “Many, and perhaps most, of the interrogations in the cases .... crossed the line of proper interrogation technique through the use of explicit threats and promises, feeding suspects crime facts, and/or other coercive practices.”

 After reviewing 110 DNA exoneration cases Pete Blair reported that, “This study failed to find a single false confession of a cognitively normal individual that did not include the use of coercive tactics by the interrogator…” The author identified coercive interrogation tactics as “the use of physical force; denial of food, sleep or bathroom; explicit threats of punishment; explicit promises of leniency; and extremely lengthy interrogations.”

 We have never advocated that the investigator lie to the subject about evidence in the investigative interview…..the investigator should be a neutral, objective fact finder.